Module 1: Introduction

 In the Footprinting in Ethical Hacking course, students will learn much more about the two types and how they are best used in ethical hacking.

-Why Take the Footprinting in Ethical Hacking Training Course?
+Why Take the Footprinting and Reconnaissance tutorial?

 The cybersecurity field, and the IT industry overall, is currently experiencing a shortage in the number of professionals to fill information security roles.
 That means that there is no better time to begin a career in cybersecurity than right now.
 There are various career paths available in the cybersecurity industry, but no matter which path is taken, it’s important to know and understand what footprinting and reconnaissance is in ethical hacking.
 This course is essential for anyone who wants to be a penetration tester in cybersecurity, as well as many other roles.